After police clashes at Sangjani, ‘at least 6’ MNAs arrested in raids across Islamabad: PTI

 The PTI, after initially claiming that a dozen of its leaders had been arrested in raids since Monday night, later revised the figure of arrested MNAs down to six.

-In a seperate development, Khyber Pakhtunkhwa Chief Minister Ali Amin Gandapur on Tuesday reached Peshawar after being “unreachable” by his fellow party member for hours.
+In a separate development, Khyber Pakhtunkhwa Chief Minister Ali Amin Gandapur on Tuesday reached Peshawar after being “unreachable” by his fellow party member for hours.

 On Monday night — a day after the PTI held its Sangjani power show — law enforcement agencies swooped in on the party’s top leadership, arresting at least three key members from different areas of the federal capital, while forcing others to take shelter in the Parliament House.